 Any locally incorporated company from various sectors and stages - whether a start-up, growth stage company, or even social enterprise - all are welcome to host their company on the platform.

 However, the SC has set forth several requirements that companies must complywith prior to hosting:

 Companies that are prohibited from raising funds through ECF:

-The maximum a company can raise through equity crowdfunding is RM 5 million.
+The maximum a company can raise through equity crowdfunding platforms during their lifetime is RM 10 million.

-To raise through Equity Crowdfunding, companies have to provide Leet Capital information on the business, shareholders, and its directors.
-The companies also have to clearly state the allocation of the funds, and why it is required, which should be shown in relevant business cases and projections.
+To raise through Equity Crowdfunding, companies have to provide Leet Capital information on their business, shareholders and directors.
+The companies also have to clearly state the allocation of the funds and why it is required, which should be shown in relevant business cases and projections.

-Most importantly, SC has several guidelines that mandates for various levels of audited and certified financial information depending on the amount of money intended to be raised.
+Most importantly, the SC has several guidelines that mandate for various levels of audited and certified financial information depending on the amount of money intended to be raised.